Zhang Hongbing

 Zhang Hongbing (张红兵; born January 1966) is a general (shangjiang) of the People's Liberation Army (PLA).
 He served as Political Commissar of the 76th Group Army from March 2017 to December 2019.
 Previously he served as Director of Political Department of the 20th Group Army from 2014 to 2017.

 Biography

 Zhang was born in Xianning, Hubei.
 He was Director of Political Department of the 20th Group Army in 2014, and held that office until 2017.
 In March 2017 he was promoted to become the Political Commissar of the 76th Group Army, a position he held until December 2019.

 On December 10, 2019, he was awarded the military rank of lieutenant general (zhongjiang) by Central Military Commission chairman Xi Jinping.
 In December 2019, he was appointed political commissar of the Eastern Theater Command Ground Force, replacing Liao Keduo.
 In January 2022, he was appointed Political Commissar of the People's Armed Police and was promoted to the rank of general (shangjiang).

+Downfall

+On December 27, 2025, the Armed Police Force Military Congress decided to remove Zhang Hongbing from his post as a deputy to the 14th National People's Congress.